steveliles/implicit-futures/README.markdown

 .. pushing an object through makeAsync would wrap it in a proxy which automagically fulfils some or all of its methods via the PromissoryService (and hence with implicit futures).

-Deciding which methods to asyncify might be guided by annotations - @Async/NotAsync? @Promissable? @ComputationallyIntensive?
+Deciding which methods to asyncify might be guided by annotations - @Async/NotAsync? @Promisable? @ComputationallyIntensive?

 ## Cautionary Note